 Cadavra

 A good afterwork doesn’t tire anyone, but if you extend it until the wee hours of the morning… maybe it does.
-In Cadavra (former Costello room), apart from having one of the best afterworks in Gran Vía, they work as a concert hall and, if you have the strength, you can stay until their club sessions, where you can breathe house, elegance and a lot of love for music.
+At Cadavra (formerly known as Costello), apart from having one of the best afterworks in Gran Vía, they also function as a concert hall and, if you have the strength, you can stay until their club sessions, where you can breathe house, elegance and a lot of love for music.

-Electronica, acid or a more colorful techno shape Cadavra’s club nights, which, in a short time, has become a platform for new sounds in the city.
+Electronic, acid or a more colorful techno shape the club nights of Cadavra, which in a short time has become a platform for new sounds in the city.

 🎶 Techno, acid, electronica.